 - It helps prevent data leaks of new product announcements, advertising campaigns, acquisitions, and more.

-- You can check that your own applications and websites work correctly internationally by connecting to servers in other countries.
-You can check that your site isn’t slow, confirm that the local language and currencies have been correctly identified, and see if any of your resources have been geo-blocked.
+- You can check that your applications and websites work correctly internationally by connecting to servers in other countries.
+For example, you can check that your site isn’t slow, confirm that the local language and currencies have been correctly identified, and see if any of your resources have been geo-blocked.

 - You can ensure that remote team members can access all of the necessary resources and references essential to web development.
 For example, YouTube tutorials for new tools and technologies may not be accessible from all countries without a VPN.